 This led to the Coca-Cola Company’s contourization strategy, which used the shape to emphasize the very brand.
 The bottle he designed was the classic Coke bottle, which has become one of the most famous glass icons ever.
 The bottle is still in service, still recognizable, and been passing the smash test for every generation over the last 80 years.

 The Coke bottle story reveals a fascinating aspect from a brand-building perspective, because in theory all brands should be able to pass this sort of test.
 So if you removed the logo from your brand, would it still be recognizable?
 Would the copy stand up to it?
-Would the colours, graphics and images standing alone pass the test?
+Would the colors, graphics and images standing alone pass the test?

 It is an interesting exercise, which removes a logo-fixated mindset and brings you closer to a philosophy valuing all elements that create the brand that it is.
 Two black ears from a well-known mouse are instantly recognizable as Disney.
 A Singapore girl suggests Singapore Airlines.
 These are only components of the brand, and yet they’re unmistakable.